dlang-dockerized/images/README.md

 ## Downstream policy

-The dlang-dockerized project intends to packages applications as released by their respective maintainers, thus we do not backport bugfixes.
+The dlang-dockerized project intends to package applications as released by their respective maintainers, thus we do not backport bugfixes.
-We explicitly reserve the option to include and apply compatibility patches.
+We explicitly reserve and make use of the option to include and apply compatibility patches.

 The containerfiles and container images published by this project are provided for testing and educational purposes.